One of the most crucial aspects of working online?

 Still, it’s better to avoid going over your data limit wherever possible, and data limits differ depending on the plan you choose.
 With that in mind, let’s look at some of the different Hughesnet plans available.

-Hughesnet offers four plans to choose from.
+Hughesnet offers four plans to choose from (prices may have changed since first writing this article).
 These are:

 - 10GB Data Plan – $59.99 per month